 As a radio lover myself, I had always an eye on the latest model of SW radios.
 According to my observation, there are a lot of products that worth spending a few hundred bucks.
 Also, buying a SW radio with all the feature you desire had never been so hard before.

-Therefore, me and my research team decided to come up with the best shortwave radios available in today’s market.
+Therefore, me and my research team decided to come up with the shortwave radios available in today’s market.
 During the month-long research, what we have considered are- 100s of Brands and their public demands, real user’s reviews, expert’s analysis report and price-quality ratio.
-Finally, we have come up with a selection of best shortwave radios of 2017.
+Finally, we have come up with a selection of best shortwave radios of 2020.

 Hold your horses, here we go!